CLIFTON, LUCILLE, 1936-2010.

 Arrangement Note

-Organized into twelve series: (1) Correspondence, (2) Writings by Clifton, (3) Writings by others, (4) Teaching and workshop files, (5) Subject and organization files, (6) Personal papers, (7) Printed material, (8) Photographs, (9) Audiovisual material, (10) Fred Clifton papers, (11) Digital files, and (12) Unprocessed additions.
+Organized into 11 series: (1) Correspondence, (2) Writings by Clifton, (3) Writings by others, (4) Teaching and workshop files, (5) Subject and organization files, (6) Personal papers, (7) Printed material, (8) Photographs, (9) Audiovisual material, (10) Fred Clifton papers, and (11) Born digital materials.

 Selected Search Terms